 I am inspired when a group of committed individuals finds true alignment and a sense of coherence.

-My work with a team is focused on facilitating their discovery of a true alignment on their shared purpose.
-We work together to authentically define their core essence, which can be used to describe a mission, a vision, and/or a purpose or strategy.
+When I work with a team, I am focused on facilitating its members’ discovery of a true alignment on their shared purpose.
+We work together to authentically define their core essence, which can be used to describe a mission, a vision and/or a purpose or strategy.

-My most rewarding moment comes when all individuals see one another as essential parts of the whole, and are inspired by each other and by their shared committment and power.
+My most rewarding moment comes when all individuals see one another as essential parts of the whole and become inspired by each other and by their shared commitment and power.

-When leaders have a vision for a possibility that does not exist, it often requires empowering a team and a community to make that vision a reality.
+When leaders have a vision to create something that does not exist, it often requires empowering a team and a community to make that vision a reality.

-My work concentrates on the individual leader, facilitating his/her natural energy orientation and awakening our innate ability to achieve more than we can imagine.
+My work concentrates on the individual leader, facilitating his or her natural energy orientation and awakening their innate ability to achieve more than they can imagine.

 I am inspired when powerful leaders learn how they can be lightning rods for their employees, stakeholders and for their communities.